moderndatacompany/dataos.info/docs/interfaces/notebook.md

 ```

 ### **Connection to Spark**
 Connect to Icebase with a Spark session.
-Enter your tokens and table address, we are writing a dataset on vehicle collision to Icebase.
+Enter your tokens and table address, we are writing a test dataset on vehicle collision to Icebase.

-#### **Define datasets to be read**
+#### **Define Datasets to be Read**
-Define the datasets to be read, including the collision dataset path.
+Define the datasets to be read, including the dataset path.
 ```python
 log = logger.get(__name__, "info")